Minor in Possession – Michigan MIP Lawyer

 You do not have to blow into the Incriminator.

-You (usually) do not have to identify yourself nor provide ID.
+You do not have to identify yourself or provide Identification (in most circumstances).

 What to do at your First Court Appearance.